 1. Wash the vegetables, mushrooms, and sprouts;

-2. Cut the leaves of the Swiss chard, green onion stems, and tofu into small square pieces;
+2. Cut the Swiss chard leaves, green onion stalks, and tofu into small square pieces;

 3. Cut the stems of the shiitake mushrooms;